ScraxT/JS-Tasks/README.md

-A very simple coin flip, with code  readibility and logic simplicity in mind.
+A very simple coin flip, with code  readability and logic simplicity in mind.